pantheon-systems/documentation/source/content/integrated-composer.md

 **Solution 1:** Copy the Upstream URL and then follow **Solution 2**:

-1. From the Site Dashboard, go to the Dev environment.
+1. From the Site Dashboard, navigate to the Dev environment.

 1. Click **Settings**, then **About site**.

-1. Copy the **Upstream** URL and use it in place of the Pantheon Upstream URL in **Solution 2**.
+1. Copy the **Upstream** URL and use it instead of the Pantheon Upstream URL in **Solution 2**.

-**Issue 2:** The upstream updates and your Composer changes to the site are in a conflict that cannot be automatically merged by Git.
+**Issue 2:** The upstream updates and your Composer changes to the site, are in a conflict that cannot be automatically merged by Git.

 - We do not recommend using **Auto-resolve updates** in this case since it will cause your changes to the site's `composer.json` file to be lost.